JetBrains/intellij-sdk-docs/basics/architectural_overview/general_threading_rules.md

 have a lot of `checkCanceled` calls inside.
 But if your process does lengthy non-PSI activity, you might need to insert explicit `checkCanceled` calls so that it happens frequently, e.g. on each Nth loop iteration.

-## Preventing UI freezes
+## Read action cancellability

-Background threads shouldn't take read actions for a long time.
-The reason is that if the UI thread needs a write action (e.g. the user types something), it must acquire it as soon as possible, otherwise the UI will freeze until all background threads have released their read actions.
+Background threads shouldn't take plain read actions for a long time.
+The reason is that if the UI thread needs a write action (e.g. the user types something), it must be acquired as soon as possible, otherwise the UI will freeze until all background threads have released their read actions.

 The best known approach to that is to cancel background read actions whenever there's a write action about to occur, and restart that background read action later from the scratch.
 Editor highlighting, code completion, Goto Class/File/etc actions all work like this.
 To achieve that, the lengthy background operation is started with a `ProgressIndicator`, and a special listener